• Skip to primary navigation

 Soak the sun-dried tomatoes in hot water for about 10 minutes.
 Once they are plump, drain and set aside.

 In a large skillet, saute the onions in water or vegetable broth until golden.
-Follow by adding in the mushrooms, garlic, and cumin.
-You want to cook the mushrooms until they start to juice then add in the soy sauce and red wine.
+Then add the mushrooms, garlic, and cumin.
+You’ll want to cook the mushrooms until they start to release their juices, then add the tamari and red wine.
 If you’d prefer not to use wine, try replacing it with vegetable broth.

 Black Bean Burger Mushrooms

 Set this aside to cool.
-The toasted bread should be torn into pieces and crumbled in a food processor then placed aside in a bowl.
+The toasted bread should be torn into pieces and crumbled in a food processor, then placed aside in a bowl.
 Add the mushroom mix, sun-dried tomatoes, and black beans to the food processor and pulse to just combine.
-You want to leave some chunky bits, so be sure not to over-process.
+You want to leave some chunky bits, so don’t over-process.

-Add this black bean and mushroom burger mix into the bread crumbs and make into 4 patties.
+Add this black bean and mushroom burger mixture into the bread crumbs and make four patties.

 Mushrooms